-Talk extensively to your pregnant partner prior to delivery, including all the details.
-Be open to each other, share your thoughts, emotions and expectations.
+Talk extensively to your pregnant partner before delivery, including all the details.
+Be open to each other, and share your thoughts, emotions and expectations.
 You are a great support to each other by being open about anything that’s on your mind.
 Start early, it will make things easier.
 Encourage each other!
 Be positive.

 Today, many couples write a birth plan letter together.
 It's a plan that you bring to the hospital, something the midwives appreciate.
 It is important to communicate if you feel nervous or have any fears in relation to the delivery.
 Explain how you feel and ask questions.
 The more your midwife knows, the greater the chances of your childbirth being what you’re hoping for.

 The delivery has three different phases.
 Read about it and be prepared for what will happen and talk it through with your pregnant partner.
 Childbirth is a magical experience, but it can also be challenging to be a bystander.
 Create a good dialogue with the midwife by asking questions and asking for support and help.
 Remember that you are present during labour for your benefit, not only for the mother’s benefit.